 The Center for Drug Evaluation and Research (CDER) at FDA offers the following information on the use of drugs (medicines) that may be affected by fire, flooding or unsafe water, and on the use of temperature-sensitive drugs when refrigeration is temporarily unavailable.
 After a natural disaster, it is important to inspect all drugs.

-Drugs Exposed to Excessive Heat, such as Fire
+Drugs Exposed to Excessive Heat, Such as Fire

 Drugs Exposed to Unsafe Water

-Lifesaving Drugs Exposed To Water
+Lifesaving Drugs Exposed to Heat or Unsafe Water

 Drugs that Need Refrigeration

-If you are concerned about the efficacy or safety of a particular product, contact your pharmacist, healthcare provider or the manufacturer's customer service department.
+If you are concerned about the efficacy or safety of a particular product, contact your pharmacist, healthcare provider, or the manufacturer's customer service department.